dburkland/tesla_ios_shortcuts/README.md

   * Once the shortcut is named appropriately, simply say "Hey Siri <Name of Shortcut>".
   * NOTE: Please keep in mind that the shortcut name must be unique from other shortcuts in your library.
 As an example, I tried to rename **Turn on HVAC Normal** to **Turn on Heat**, but that command is associated with HomeKit so it doesn't work. **Turn Heat On** however works perfectly fine.
 * How secure are these shortcuts?
-  * The authentication token that is created by the "Create Tesla Token" shortcut is stored in your personal iCloud Drive.
-The authentication token is only visible to apps or services that have access to your iCloud Drive meaning folks cannot publicly access this data by default.
+  * The authentication and refresh tokens created by the Auth app for Tesla are securely stored in your personal iCloud account.
+The tokens are only visible to apps or services that have access to your iCloud account meaning folks cannot publicly access this data by default.
   * When a shortcut is executed, the authentication token is sent to the Cloud API service using TLS where it is then used to communicate with Tesla.
 The authentication token is never logged or recorded in any way, shape or form.
   * NOTE: I do NOT log or record any usage data, nor do I log or record any of the created Tesla API tokens.